Topic: Country-Winemaking

 Dealing With Acid Issue on a Raspberry Wine

-MEMBERS ONLYI really applaud you for keeping such detailed records and testing regularly.
+I really applaud you for keeping such detailed records and testing regularly.
 This really helps me when diagnosing issues and coming up with ways to help.
-I want to start off by saying that raspberries are a really high-acid fruit and that high titratable acidity won’t necessarily track with the pH like it does in
+I want to start off by

 7 Country Wine Recipes